code4it-dev/c4it-hugo/content/architecture-note/009-architecture-decision-records/index.md

 ## Context

-We are developing a serverless system that needs to run various functions in response to events such as HTTP requests, database changes, or message queue triggers.
+We are developing a serverless system that needs to run various functions in response to events such as HTTP requests or message queue triggers.
 We need to choose a cloud provider that offers a reliable, scalable, and cost-effective platform for running these functions.
+The possible choices are AWS and Azure.

 ## Decision

 We have decided to use **Azure Functions** as our serverless platform instead of AWS Lambda.
 The main reasons for this decision are:

 - Azure Functions supports more programming languages than AWS Lambda, including C#, Java, JavaScript, Python, PowerShell, and TypeScript.
-This gives us more flexibility and choice in developing our functions.
+This gives us more flexibility and choice in developing our functions since the team is currently working with several programming languages.
 - Azure Functions has a better integration with other Azure services, such as Azure Storage, Azure Cosmos DB, Azure Event Hubs, and Azure Service Bus.
 This makes it easier to connect our functions to various data sources and destinations.
 - Azure Functions has a lower cold start latency than AWS Lambda, which means that our functions will start faster when they are invoked for the first time or after a period of inactivity.
-This improves the user experience and reduces the response time of our system.
+This improves the user experience and reduces the response time of the system.
 - Azure Functions has a more transparent and predictable pricing model than AWS Lambda, which charges based on the number of requests, the execution time, and the memory allocation of each function.
 Azure Functions charges based on the number of executions, the execution time, and the memory consumption of the whole function app, which is a logical grouping of functions.
 This makes it easier to estimate and control our costs.

 ## Consequences